Why Does My Pup Do This: The Science Behind Why Dogs Eat Grass

 Overall, I would say yes—along as eating grass isn’t an obsessive habit for your pup.
 A little extra roughage won’t hurt!

-However, it is important to be aware of where your dog is eating grass.
+It is also important to be aware of where your dog is eating grass.
 If people spray their lawns with weed killers or you live near a farm where pesticides are used, eating grass can become very dangerous for your pup!

 Of course, it’s always best to talk to your vet about your pup’s grass-eating habits.
 He/she might better understand why your dog is eating grass and can give you helpful information that will ensure your dog remains happy and healthy!